dustinpfister/hexo_sitesource/source/_posts/lodash_fill.md

 ## conclusion

 So when I do come across methods like _.fill at that point there is the question about browser support.
 At that point it may be the only thing that comes to mind as to why it is that I should bother.
 If the support does go back a little then using methods like these do still make sense.

+Be sure to check out my other [posts on lodash](/categories/lodash/)